-The induction into the IAF Hall of Fame is recognised by the award of a medal and certificate presented during the closing ceremony of the International Astronautical Congress.
+The induction into the IAF Hall of Fame is recognised by the award of a certificate presented during the closing ceremony of the International Astronautical Congress.
 The recipient will be invited to attend the Gala Dinner as guest of the IAF President (free of charge).
 His/her registration fees for the International Astronautical Congress (IAC) will be waived for the year of induction.

 Pierre Bescond IAF Hall of Fame Sub-committee Chair